tradecloud/tradecloud-docs-api-v2/buyer/receive/receive-order-response-api.md

 * the [Webhook Connector](https://tradecloud.gitbook.io/connectors/webhook-connector) using `GET`
 * the polling pattern

-## The Webhook connector
+## The Webhook Connector

-The webhook is nost suitable for companies with high volume order responses; say more than 1 per minute average during office hours.
+The webhook is most suitable for companies with high volume order responses and having a web server, firewall and SSL certificate available.

 When an order has been changed at Tradecloud, we will trigger your webhook.

-You can either use `POST` or `PUT` or alternatively `GET`
+You can either use `POST` or `PUT` or alternatively `GET`.

 See [Webhook Connector](https://tradecloud.gitbook.io/connectors/webhook-connector) for setting up and using the webhook.